 A Wind Mill Operating a Propeller.
 MESSRS.
 EDITORS-In the correspondent's column of last week's Scientific American I notice an answer to the communication I addressed to you in regard to running a ves-

-You seem to think it just as impossible as pumping water back by the wheel it drives. the two cases are not alike, as one would be perpetual motion, but the other is not.
-I am of the wind with its machinery working at a not a "perpetual-motionite," and am in no way "related" to that "tribe."
+You seem to think it just as impossible as pumping water back by the wheel it drives. to keep using it all over and over again, but ever knew.
+He has confounded two ideas, the two cases are not alike, as one would be perpetual motion, but the other is not.
+I am of the wind with its machinery working at a not a "perpetual-motionite," and am in no way "related " to that "tribe."

 Water can be forced above its original head by the hydraulic ram, that is, part of its volume at the expense of the balance. and a vessel can be constructed to go directly against the wind that propels it by a sacrifice of speed.
-At first this may seem impossible, but no more so, I think, than a hydraulic ram would seem, throwing water higher than its original head, a well known
+At first this may seem impossible, but no more so, I think, than a hydraulic ram would seem, throwing water higher than its original head, a well known fact.